sfdeloach/docker/README.md

 Notes on docker

 ## Manipulating Containers with the Docker Client
+Verify installation:
-`docker run hello-world` verify installation
+`docker run hello-world`

+Info on installation:
-`docker version` info on installation
+`docker version`

-`docker run <image name>` create and run a container from image
+Create and run a container from image:
+`docker run <image name>`

+Default command override:
-`docker run <image name> command` default command override
+`docker run <image name> command`

+For example this prints "hi there" to terminal:
-`docker run busybox echo "hi there"` prints "hi there" to terminal
+`docker run busybox echo "hi there"`

+List of running containers:
-`docker ps` list of running containers
+`docker ps`

+Container history:
-`docker ps --all` container history
+`docker ps --all`

 The run command combines the create and start commands:
 `docker run <image name> = docker create <image name> + docker start <container id>`

+Creates image and provides a container id:
-`docker create <image name>` creates image and provides container id
+`docker create <image name>`

-`docker start <container id>` starts the specified container, echos the id
+Starts the specified container, echos the id:
-`docker start -a <container id>` the `-a` flag attaches to the running container
+`docker start <container id>`

+The `-a` flag attaches to the running container:
+`docker start -a <container id>`
 A container can be restarted using the start command combined with the target container id

+Remove stopped containers:
+`docker system prune`

+Get logs from a container:
+`docker logs <container id>`